R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 # Nihayet sıra geldi SQL Always On mimarisini devreye almaya !
-# Finally, it's time to implement the SQL Always On architecture!
+# Finally, it's time to implement the SQL Always On architecture !